 Compost is a very important part of a healthy garden, but it isn’t nearly enough.

-So yes, I’ll absolutely give you some pointers on the aesthetics of garden design and how to properly prune and keep things looking nice.
+So yes, I absolutely give you some pointers on the aesthetics of garden design and how to keep things looking nice.

 Sitting in a well-designed garden can make you feel fantastic – sometimes relaxed and soothed or sometimes excited and invigorated.

-But I’ll spend most of my time teaching you how to make that garden healthy.
+But I spend most of my time teaching you how to make that garden healthy.
 No matter what you’re growing, you’ll get the benefits.

-If you’re intro flowers or trees, they’ll be radiant and prolific and pest-free.
+If you’re into flowers or trees, they’ll be radiant and prolific and pest-free.
 You’ll save money by not having to replace those plants, and save money and time due to decreased maintenance.

-But most important, if you grow food, you’ll get the minerals into that food and then get the minerals into you.
+But most importantly, if you grow food, you’ll get the minerals into that food and then get the minerals into you.

 If you stick with me – and are patient through this process of improving your soil and ecosystem health, which is unbelievably exciting and rewarding in its own right – there’s a very good chance:

 - You’ll still have your teeth when you hit 90.